rbkprod/statusbot/README.md

 - SLACK_CLIENT='[your api auth key]'
 - STATUSBOTID='[@id of your bot ID from slack]'

-Note: Use get_bot_id.py to retrieve the slack ID give app name
+Note: Use get_bot_id.py to retrieve the slack ID given app name